Key takeaways

 So far, so reassuring.
 But that research was based on the opinions of sex experts, rather than what’s actually going on between the sheets.

-For that carnal lowdown you’ve got to explore a 2005 study that recruited 500 couples from five countries (the Netherlands, Britain, Spain, Turkey and the United States).
+For that carnal lowdown, you’ve got to explore a 2005 study that recruited 500 couples from 5 countries (the Netherlands, Britain, Spain, Turkey and the United States).
+This study contributes to the field of sexual medicine by providing empirical data on sexual performance.

 The recorded times of each couple were then averaged out over all the various occasions they got it on.